icc-canoo/handbook/docs/annual-cycle.md

 ## July 1
 - Canada Day.
 We normally host a big enhanced citizenship ceremony.
 - Q2 begins.
-The summer season is really intense for the Canoo team.
+Summer is high season for the Canoo team.
 - All-staff gather in Toronto to work and have some fun.
 - Summer hours begin